 - Site Challenges: Account for desert terrains or urban constraints, using lightweight foundations where necessary.

-- Maintenance and Longevity of Sandwich Panel Cabins (1,500 words)
+Maintenance and Longevity of Sandwich Panel Cabin

 Maintenance Practices